$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 The 90-day early filing window and your physical presence calculation interact.
 If you're close to the 913-day threshold, filing too early (within the 90-day window but before you've accumulated enough days) means you meet the filing deadline but fail the physical presence requirement at the interview.
 You need to calculate both simultaneously: the earliest date you can file and the earliest date your physical presence total clears the threshold.

-If any trip exceeded 180 days, you'll need organized evidence for the interview.
+If any trip exceeded six months, you'll need organized evidence for the interview.
 The specific documents that overcome the presumption:

 1. Lease or mortgage statements covering the period abroad (proving you maintained a US dwelling)